cvs-health/testaro/README.md

 These changes were proposed as pull requests 1333 and 1334 (https://github.com/IBMa/equal-access/pulls).

-If you choose to invoke this packaged test with the `withNewContent` property specified, you will choose whether the tested content is the content of the existing page or is retrieved anew with the document URL.
+If you choose to invoke the `ibm` tests with the `withNewContent` property specified, you will choose whether the tested content is the content of the existing page or is retrieved anew with the document URL.
 Typically, both methods succeed and deliver similar results.
 However, sometimes one method succeeds and the other fails, or one method reports more violations than the other does.
 In those cases, most often the success, or the larger violation count, arises from the existing page (`withNewContent: false`).

 ###### HTML CodeSniffer

-The `htmlcs` packaged test makes use of the`htmlcs/HTMLCS.js` file.
+The `htmlcs` tests make use of the `htmlcs/HTMLCS.js` file.
 That file was created, and can be recreated if necessary, as follows:

 1. Clone the [HTML CodeSniffer package](https://github.com/squizlabs/HTML_CodeSniffer).
 1. Make that package’s directory the active directory.